 Both courses at this level take a closer look at their core topics.
 So, you can further analyse and find the deeper meanings behind them.
 You’ll explore a wider range of texts, and your learning will be more independent, giving you the space to come up with your own theories.

 A-Level English Literature takes you through various types of writing, so you learn to write effectively in numerous styles.
 It pushes you to read outside your comfort zone.
 Taking a deeper look at tragedy and crime writing where you’ll read texts written by:

 These will be anyone from Shakespeare to Keats and Wilde.
 Plus, more modern texts from writers like Arthur Miller, Agatha Christie, and Kate Atkinson.
 English literature at this level focuses more heavily on analysis and comparison.
 So, you will be asked to complete larger projects and essays in an academic style in preparation for university.

-Overall, A Level English Language teaches you about the powerful subconscious effects of language.
-Showing you that when used effectively, language can influence:
+Overall, A-Level English Language teaches you about the powerful subconscious effects of language.
+Shows you that when used effectively, language can influence:

 All of these elements enhance your own communication skills and teaches you how to critically assess information and challenge assumptions.

 You’ll also gain an understanding of the wider context of language and the written form.
 Opening your eyes to the way language is used for social control, propaganda, and manipulation in the wider world.

 How Do I Study A-level English?

 Just like our GCSEs and Functional Skills English courses, you can study A-level English with learndirect.
 Navigate your way through the course online, getting prepared for your summer exam.